LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Experiments

 \subsection{Experimental Setup}

-Across all experiments, we use two llms as our preference oracle: \texttt{Llama-3.3-70B-Versatile}~\citep{llama3_2024} and \texttt{Gemini 2.5 Flash-Lite}~\citep{gemini2_5_2025}.
-To ensure the robustness of our results, all algorithmic runs are replicated 50 times with different random seeds for generation while keeping the prompt consistent for each replication.
+Across all experiments, we use two LLMs as our preference oracle: \texttt{Llama-3.3-70B-Versatile}~\cite{llama3_2024} and \texttt{Gemini 2.5 Flash-Lite}~\cite{gemini2_5_2025}.
+To ensure the robustness of our results, all algorithmic runs are replicated 40 times with different random seeds for generation, while keeping the prompt consistent for each replication.
+Code, prompts, and the human-preference datasets are available at \url{https://github.com/AdamJovine/LISTEN-IJCAI}.

 The ground truth for evaluation is derived from human expert rankings.
-For each dataset, as it is impractical to rank the entire set of $N$ items, an expert manually ranked a subset of the most relevant items ($m \ll N$).
+For each dataset, it is impractical to rank the entire set of $N$ items, so an expert manually ranked a subset of the most relevant items ($m \ll N$).
 This ranked list serves as the ground truth for measuring how well an algorithm's selected item aligns with nuanced human preferences.